Pension Funds Are Struggling to Find Stable Investments (Just Like Everyone Else)

 The most recent inflation report came in for October 2021, and it isn’t pretty.
 Inflation has risen four-and-a-half-fold since January.

 We haven’t seen inflation like this since the early 90s.
 What’s worse, further up the production pipeline, inflation has risen to a staggering 20%.
 Remember, this refers to costs manufacturers are paying for their raw materials and intermediate goods, and we haven’t even seen those higher prices hit the shelves yet.

 It’s quite likely that the price increases we’re seeing right now will stick around for a while.

-That means, if your pension or other investments aren’t consistently generating returns of 6.2%, then you aren’t even breaking even.
+That means, if your investments aren’t consistently generating returns of 6.2% at least, then you aren’t even treading water.
 You’re going backwards, losing purchasing power with every passing day.

 Inflation — the tax that nobody votes for but everybody pays — robs your purchasing power without changing the dollar balance of your accounts.
 This theft applies to investments and investment income equally.

 And that’s bad enough.
 But this isn’t the only factor we’re worried about…

 Prepare for the next crisis before it begins

 The retail investing crowd tends to panic when the party ends and the market goes sideways.
 Especially those folks who’ve never even seen a bear market.
 They’re usually the first to “capitulate,” the Wall Street term for “sell everything.”